-The Two Hands Program i)
+The Two Hands Program

-For every one hour (to a maximum of 250 hours per year) that an employee actively volunteers their personal time for approved charities or established not-for-profit community organizations, Sinopec Daylight will give \$5.00 in a charitable giving account for that employee to gift to the registered charity of their choice.
+For every one hour (to a maximum of 250 hours per year) that an employee actively volunteers their personal time for approved charities or established not-for-profit community organizations, Sinopec will give \$5.00 in a charitable giving account for that employee to gift to the registered charity of their choice.

-ii) The Two Times Program
+The Two Times Program

-The Company will support employees by matching their donations dollar-for-dollar to approved charities or established not-for-profit organizations of their choice.
-In this way, the Company "magnifies" the impact our employees have and, as a result, helps employees participate in building and maintaining a healthy, caring society.
+Sinopec will support employees by matching their donations dollar-for-dollar to approved charities or established not-for-profit organizations of their choice.
+In this way, Sinopec "magnifies" the impact our employees have and, as a result, helps employees participate in building and maintaining a healthy, caring society.
 It has been an honor to support dozens of charities, organizations and fundraising efforts and to continue the spirit of giving and to allow employees to have more ownership in where they give, we ask employees to nominate the charity of choice every year.

-In 2022, Sinopec Daylight contributed to not-for-profit organizations throughout Calgary and our field communities.
+In 2023, Sinopec contributed to not-for-profit organizations throughout Calgary and our field communities.

 Consolidated Financial Statements

-As at and for the years ended December 31, 2022 and 2021 (expressed in millions of U.S. Dollars)
+As at and for the years ended December 31, 2023 and 2022

+(expressed in millions of U.S. Dollars)